About the Money Origami Mandarin Duck

 It takes about five minutes to make your first duck, but after you should get quicker after that.
 I made all three of these in about ten minutes.

-Instructions for the money origami Mandarin duck are available in Gay Merrill Gross’s book Moneygami, which is available through both Amazon UK and Amazon US.
+Instructions for the money origami Mandarin duck are available in Gay Merrill Gross’s book Moneygami, which is available through Amazon.
 This has a selection of different models that can be made out of banknotes from around the world.
 Some dummy notes of the right proportions are included.

 You can also subscribe to the mailing list by entering your email in the box below: